kaspar030/laze/book/src/reference/variables.md

 Contains the relative (to project root) base path of a module's source files.
 If a module has not been downloaded, this is usually identical to `${relpath}`.
-For downloaded modules, it points to the module's download folder.
+For downloaded modules, it points to the module's download directory.